jubobot/leap_se/pages/docs/platform/guide/keys-and-certificates.md

 There is no need to create a new CSR: renewing will reuse the old private key and the old CSR.
 It is especially important to not create a new CSR if you have advertised public key pins using HPKP.

+## Issues

+### Certs already expired

+When a cert is already expired, you can get into a possible deadlock situation on your servers which you can only resolve manually at the moment.

+#### Install the official acme client

+Log in to your webapp node and install the `certbot` package:

+    server$ apt install -t jessie-backports certbot

+#### Fetch cert

+Stop apache so the letsencrypt client can bind to port 80:

+    server$ systemctl stop apache2

+Fetch the certs

+    server$ certbot certonly --standalone --email admin@$(hostname -d) -d $(hostname -d) -d api.$(hostname -d) -d $(hostname -f) -d nicknym.$(hostname -d)

+This will put the certs and keys into `/etc/letsencrypt/live/DOMAIN/`.

+Now, go to your workstation's provider configuration directory and copy the newly created files from the server to your local config.
+You will override existing files so please make a backup before proceeding, or use a version control system to track changes.

+    workstation$ cd PATH_TO_PROVIDER_CONFIG

+Copy the Certificate

+    workstation$ scp root@SERVER:/etc/letsencrypt/live/$(hostname -d)/cert.pem files/cert/DOMAIN.crt

+Copy the private key

+    workstation$ scp root@SERVER:/etc/letsencrypt/live/$(hostname -d)/privkey.pem files/cert/DOMAIN.key

+Copy the CA chain cert

+    workstation$ scp root@SERVER:/etc/letsencrypt/live/$(hostname -d)/fullchain.pem files/cert/commercial_ca.crt

+#### Deploy the certs

+Now you only need to deploy the certs

+    workstation$ leap deploy

+This will put them into the right locations which are:

+- `/etc/x509/certs/leap_commercial.crt` for the certificate
+- `/etc/x509/./keys/leap_commercial.key` for the private key
+- `/usr/local/share/ca-certificates/leap_commercial_ca.crt` for the CA chain cert.

+Start apache2 again

+    server$ systemctl start apache2

+Done!
+In the future please make sure to always renew letsencrypt certificates before they expire ;).